Together in Christ: 'Living Holy Lives in a Sex-Saturated World' — 1 Corinthians 7:1-2 & Ephesians 5:21

 The apostle Paul was single.
 His singleness prompted questions from the Corinthians about sex.
 They lived in a sex-saturated culture where few sexual practices were "off the table."
 [1] So, the believers in Corinth wondered if Paul's singleness with celibacy was a better way to live because of the raging evil of their culture.
 Paul told them, "Yes, but..."
 On a theoretical level, the answer was "Yes."
 On a practical level, in a city known for sexual experiences and perversion, most should marry and be committed to their spouse.

 The foundation for Paul's understanding is that in all Christian relationships, especially between husbands and wives "in Christ," each must practice submission to the other based on Jesus' example.
-[3] In other words, we marry to give us a holy outlet for sexual expression, yet the foundation of that sexual expression toward our spouse is rooted in what best serves them as we submit ourselves to their needs.
-[4] This sexual ethic is revolutionary even if it was what Creator intended from the beginning when he made both the wife and the husband "in the image of God."
-[5] God gave them each other so each could be a blessing to the other sexually and in every other way, seeking to satisfy their spouse's needs before their own.
+[3] In other words, while marriage gives us a holy outlet for sexual expression, the foundation of that sexual expression toward our spouse is rooted in what best serves our spouse as we submit ourselves to their needs.
+[4] This sexual ethic is revolutionary in a world that has forgotten what the Creator intended from the beginning when he made both the wife and the husband "in the image of God."
+[5] God gave them each other so each could be a blessing to the other's sexually and in every other way, seeking to satisfy their spouse's needs before their own.
+[6]

-[1] Paul like chose the word πορνείας (porneias) to speak of any sex outside of a husband and wife in marriage because so many forms, practices, and perversions of sex were practiced in Corinth — 1 Corinthians 6:9-11.
+[1] Paul likely chose the word πορνείας (porneias, related to the English word, "pornography") to speak of any sex outside of a husband and wife in marriage because so many forms, practices, and perversions of sex were practiced in Corinth — 1 Corinthians 6:9-11.
 Sexual immorality was widely practiced and accepted in most seaports and major cities in Paul's day.

 [3] Philippians 2:5-11.

 [4] Some refer to Ephesians 5:22 about the wife submitting to the husband and don't realize the word submit is not in that verse.
-Instead, it is taken from Ephesians 5:21 and stands over both the wife's submission to her husband and the husband's submission to his wife.
+Instead, the translators took it from Ephesians 5:21, where it stands over both the wife's submission to her husband and the husband's submission to his wife.
 The language "reverence for Christ" makes this mutual submission in marriage an act of worship that releases and accompanies being filled with the Spirit in Ephesians 5:18.

 [5] Genesis 1:26-27, 31.